allenlooplee/open-piggy-legacy/README.md

      - Expect the canWithdraw function to return false.
      - Expect the balance of the smart contract to be the same as what was there beforehand plus any new funds that have been received.
+   - It should revert when non-owner checks in.
+     - Expect the call to the checkIn function to be reverted.
+     - Expect the lastCheckInTime variable to be unchanged.
+     - Expect the balance of the smart contract to be unchanged.
 3. **Withdrawal**
    - It should withdraw the balance of the smart contract the day after tomorrow (T + 2) when the owner misses a check-in tomorrow (T + 1).
      - Expect the lastCheckInTime variable to match today's date (T).